1varunvc/How-to-connect-Atom-and-Github/README.md

 9. In the bottom right corner of Atom, click 'Fetch'.
 Open web browser and switch to the repository tab (or basically open github.com).
 After a few seconds, you will see a pop-up asking to login.
 Login there.
 Do not choose the open for pasting token, because you would have to open "github.atom.io/login/" again, and as soon as you click anywhere else on the screen, the log-in pop-up would vanish.

-# If you already have a project created locally
+# If you already have a project created locally:
 In case you have already created all the files for your project locally, proceed the same way until step 8.

 After performing step 8, upload all the files from your original local project folder to the remote repository on GitHub, manually (i.e. in the way you would usually upload any file online.)